baby talk

 • Get them involved in what you're doing.
 For example, let them help stir the batter or add the blueberries if you're making pancakes.

-• Be patient with tantrums and provide distraction techniques to help your little one cope with their emotions.
+• Be patient with tantrums during this milestone, and provide distraction techniques to help your little one cope with their emotions.

 At two years, a child's imagination really starts taking off.
 Many toddlers will engage in make-believe play.
 Your toddler may also: